firstandthird/wordpress-challenge/PROJECT-README.md

 - Understanding this is a test project, I used the tools provided.
 Otherwise, I would have used a build tool to write SCSS instead.
 - Install Yoast to add meta information
 - Add alt text to all images
+- Add a fallback if the featured post is missing

 ## Author
 - **Rob Mathieu** - *Full Stack Developer*